tamaygz/promptArq/WindowsApp/docs/Architecture.md

 The PromptArq Windows application is a native .NET 8.0 Windows Forms application that hosts a Vite web application using WebView2.
 It provides a seamless desktop experience with global hotkey support, system tray integration, and automatic server management.

+The Windows app follows a **thin client architecture** where all business logic resides in the web application.
+The Windows app delegates all operations to the web app's JavaScript API (`window.windowsAppAPI`), providing only desktop-specific UX features like global hotkeys, system tray, and paste-to-active-window functionality.

+**See Also:**
+- [WindowsAPI.md](WindowsAPI.md) - Complete API documentation for web app ↔ Windows app communication
+- [ASYNC_COMMUNICATION.md](ASYNC_COMMUNICATION.md) - Technical deep dive on WebView2 async patterns
+- [CommandPalette.md](CommandPalette.md) - Command palette implementation details

 ## System Architecture

 ```